-These light and moist Lemon and Raspberry Muffins are delicious little sweet treat to enjoy for breakfast or afternoon tea.
+These light and moist Lemon Raspberry Muffins are delicious little sweet treat to enjoy for breakfast or afternoon tea.
 Super quick and easy to make, they are also a great low-sugar lunchbox treat for kids!

 Don't you love those recipe that are so quick and easy to make yet do not compromise on taste?
 These Sour Cream Muffins with Raspberries and Lemon is one of those recipe...

-These Lemon Raspberry Muffins with Sour Cream are super easy and quick to make, and they are made with simple ingredients you will probably already have in your fridge and pantry.
+These Lemon Raspberry Muffins with Sour Cream are super easy and quick to make.
+They use simple ingredients you will probably already have in your fridge and pantry.